theforeman/foreman_templates/README.md

 The gem name is "foreman_templates".

-RPM users can install the "ruby193-rubygem-foreman_templates" or "rubygem-foreman_templates" packages.
+RPM users can install the "tfm-rubygem-foreman_templates" or "rubygem-foreman_templates" packages.

 ## Latest code